meilisearch/landing/README.md

 <br/>

 👋 Hi!
-Welcome to Meilisearch's landing page repository.
+Welcome to Meilisearch's landing page repository 🔥.

 Our landing page is available at this address: [https://www.meilisearch.com](https://www.meilisearch.com).